pivotal-cf/docs-pks/vm-sizing.hbs.md

 For example, increase the number of worker nodes by at least one to maintain workload uptime during an upgrade.
 Additionally, increase the number of worker nodes to fit your own failure tolerance criteria.

-The maximum number of worker nodes that you can create for a plan in an Tanzu Kubernetes Grid Integrated Edition-provisioned Kubernetes cluster is set by the **Maximum number of workers on a cluster** field in the **Plans** pane of the Tanzu Kubernetes Grid Integrated Edition tile.
+The maximum number of worker nodes that you can create for a plan in an {{  vars.product }}-provisioned Kubernetes cluster is set by the **Maximum number of workers on a cluster** field in the **Plans** pane of the {{  vars.product }} tile.
 To customize the size of the Kubernetes worker node VM, see [Customize Control Plane and Worker Node VM Size and Type](#node-sizing-custom).

 ###<a id="worker-example"></a> Example Worker Node Requirement Calculation